dsc-courses/dsc30-2023-su/style.md

 Programming is an inherently collaborative activity, so it is important to know how to write code that is easily understood by other people. **Code style** refers to programming guidelines that can help programmers read and understand code.
 This page describes the core guidelines that we will use in this course.

 Most formatting-related style guidelines can be detected automatically using the style checker.
 To install the style checker, go to **File \| Settings \| Plugins** and then install the "CS 61B" plugin.
 To run the style checker, right-click on a file in the project tool window and select **Check Style**.
 This will generate a list of style errors in the selected file.
+You can also right-click the entire `src` folder to run the style checker on all source files.

 The style checker does not check for descriptive variable names or comments.
 If you make a change in IntelliJ, the style checker requires files to be manually saved using `Ctrl+S` to recognize your changes.